azat-co/node-in-production/labs/1-dockerized-node.md

 # 2. Creating Dockerfile

-Go back to banking-api and create an empty Dockerfile which must be exactly `Dockerfile`- no extension and starts with capitol letter D:
+Go back to banking-api and create an empty Dockerfile which must be exactly `Dockerfile`- no extension and starts with capital letter D:

 ```
 cd ..